 At Jacobs Berger, our attorneys have extensive experience helping parents across Madison, Randolph, Hanover, Florham Park, Tewksbury, Morristown, and the greater Morris County area in all family law matters, including drafting comprehensive child support agreements, and modifying child support agreements when they no longer accurately reflect the needs of you or your child.

 Our unique approach focuses on finding solutions that ensure the stability of the families involved, rather than over-litigating matters and sowing strife and resentment, thereby costing families precious relationships and resources needed to protect their futures and the futures of their children.
 However, when the situation calls for it, we have also proven to be tenacious litigators for our clients when negotiations break down, and court intervention becomes necessary.

-To speak with our firm today in a comprehensive and confidential case assessment regarding your divorce, your child support agreement, or a child support modification, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with our firm today in a strategic planning session regarding your divorce, your child support agreement, or a child support modification, please contact us online, or through our Morristown, NJ office at (973) 710-4366.